vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: GGA exchange and exchange holes

 Using this $\tilde{n}_x$ form in Eq.\ (\ref{eq:ExcRel}) gives the Fock-exchange result

-However, a direct use of this Fock exchange in combination with correlations of LDA, GGAs or vdW-DFs is not desirable because it gives divergences in the description of extended metal systems.
-These divergences must be cancelled out by correlation.\cite{lape77,lape80,lameprl1981,BurkePerspective}
+However, a direct use of this Fock exchange in combination with the correlation parts of either LDA, GGAs or vdW-DFs is not desirable, for example, because it gives divergences in the description of extended metallic systems.
+In fact, a use of Fock exchange is also inappropriate for molecules and insulators, because electrons respond to and therefore screen the Coulomb field; The impact can be substantial also for molecules.\cite{BrGoVo17} Even a partial inclusion of the Fock-exchange description, Eq.\ (\ref{eq:ExxRel}), must (in general) be both compensated by correlation\cite{gulu76,lape77,lape80,lameprl1981,Levy85,Levy91,Gorling93,Burke97,Dion04,BurkePerspective,OTRSHgap,JiScHy18b} and described at an appropriate non-unity value of the dielectric constant.\cite{Koller_2013,OTRSHgap,OTRSHadsorp17,OTRSHalga,BrGoVo17}

-Starting with the LDA description, one seeks instead an exchange-hole description $n_x$, and corresponding exchange energy functionals, Eq.\ (\ref{eq:ExcRel}), in which some XC cancellation is already build in.
-The LDA, GGA and vdW-DF descriptions for $n_{\rm x}(\mathbf{r}; \mathbf{r})$, and hence for $E_{\rm x}$, differ from the exchange description given by the Fock expression, Eqs.\ (\ref{eq:Fock})-(\ref{eq:ExxRel}).
+Starting with the LDA description, one seeks instead an exchange-hole description $n_x$, and corresponding exchange energy functionals, Eq.\ (\ref{eq:ExcRel}), in which some XC cancellation is already built in.
+The LDA, GGA, and vdW-DF descriptions for $n_{\rm x}(\mathbf{r}; \mathbf{r'})$, and hence for $E_{\rm x}$, differ from the exchange description given by the Fock expression, Eqs.\ (\ref{eq:Fock})-(\ref{eq:ExxRel}).
+In constraint-based GGA, the assumption of modified Gaussian hole form is adapted (from the LDA start).\cite{pebuwa96,EP98,HJS08} This assumption also enters in a key role in the vdW-DF method by setting details of the underlying plasmon-response description.\cite{Dion04,lee10p081101,behy14,hybesc14,Berland_2015:van_waals,HyJiSh20}